 Enfocus Switch is compatible with Mac and Windows, and with its user friendly “workflow” builder, it will take you less than 30 minutes to create the following automation flow, giving you extra time to focus on new prospects and other work.

 Create your workflow in Enfocus Switch like this:

 We want to make sure that our input is a folder with single files.

 If a single file comes in instead of a folder, then we are going to route it to the “Others” folder.
 See this article for instructions on how to route only folders to the “Folders Only” folder along the connector.

 “Folders Only” folder

-With the release of Enfocus Switch 2018, you can set private data on folders in your flows with core functionality.
-In this example, I am setting the private data key jobFileCount which will take the FileCount variable from the job.
-Every time my folder with jobs pass through the element, I will set the amount of files that are into the folder.
+With the release of Enfocus Switch 2018, you can set private data variables on folders in your flows with core functionality.
+In this example, we am setting the private data key jobFileCount which will take the FileCount variable from the job.
+Every time a folder with jobs passes through the element, we will set the amount of files that are into the folder.
 For the example above, the number will be 5.

 Follow these steps.

 Enfocus Switch works with both folders and files, so a job can be a folder or a file.
 If you want to process a file in Photoshop, for example, you will have to make sure that the incoming job is a jpg or tiff file type.
 Sending a folder to Photoshop will trigger a problem job event.

 There are 2 elements in Enfocus Switch to dismantle a job folder into single files: Job dismantler and Ungroup.
 You can find a sample flow with the Ungroup element here.